Investengine - Home

 IEUK has identified several conflicts of interests that will arise, as a result of these partnerships.
 The following measures will be put in place to manage the conflicts of interests that arise:

-IEUK provides a Managed Portfolio service to clients, which consists of growth portfolios, which are assessed regularly, with ETFs being added or removed or the % of a certain ETF within a portfolio being changed.
-There is a risk that ETF choices for Managed Portfolios, may be influenced, with a bias towards the ETFs of partners, who have paid IEUK.
+IEUK provides a Managed Portfolio service to clients, which are assessed regularly, with ETFs being added or removed or the weighting of a certain ETF within a portfolio being changed.
+There is a risk that ETF choices for Managed Portfolios may be influenced, with a bias towards the ETFs of partners, who have paid IEUK.
 This may occur at the expense of the best interests of clients, as better suited ETFs for portfolios may be excluded.

-IEUK intends to partner with a number of ETF providers and there is a risk that a wide disparity between the value of the fees received from each partner, could lead to a greater disparity in service received by each partner.
-Therefore, in order to manage this conflict, any fees received should be proportionate to the size of the project.
-An annual review will be done of fees received for ETF partner projects.
+IEUK partners with a number of ETF providers and there is a risk that a wide disparity between the value of the fees received from each partner, could lead to a greater disparity in service received by each partner.
+Therefore, in order to manage this conflict, any fees received should be proportionate to the size of the arrangement with the partner.
+An annual review will be performed concerning fees received for ETF partner projects.

 In addition to the limitation in fees that IEUK can receive, the service that is offered to different ETF providers should be consistent throughout.
-Whilst there will be slight variations between what is offered to providers, it is expected that any part of a service offered to one partner, is offered to all.
+Whilst there will be slight variations between what is offered to providers dependent upon the specific arrangement, it is expected that any part of a service remains commensurate with the fee and the agreed arrangements.
 No undue prominence should be given to any specific partners regardless of the fees paid.

 As an FCA regulated firm, IEUK is required to ensure that all Products & Services provided comply with the Product Governance rules, as well as the Principles of Business.
 Prior to any partnership being entered into, an assessment must be conducted to ensure the following: